ergodiclife/ml_fa/WRDS/README.md

 # WRDS DATA

-This module builds the dataset from WRDS used by deep-quant.
+This module builds the dataset from WRDS used by [deep-quant](https://github.com/euclidjda/deep-quant) .
 WRDS account ceredentials are required to run the module.

 ## Dataset details
 Fundamental data for top N market cap equities is acquired from WRDS and processed to be used for training.
 Configuration for data acquition is described in usage.